Let’s talk about black gold.

-If demand of the United States increases, manufacturers will need to order more oil to keep up with the increasing demand.
+If the demand for the United States increases, manufacturers will need to order more oil to keep up with the increasing demand.
 This can then lead to a potential rise in oil prices, which may lead to a fall in USD/CAD.

-If demand of the United States decreases, manufacturers may decide slow down with the oil orders which may effectively hurt demand for the CAD.
+If the demand in the United States decreases, manufacturers may decide to slow down with the oil orders which may effectively hurt demand for the CAD.

 You can clearly see that oil has had a negative correlation with USD/CAD.

 This has been the case since 2000 and it was especially visible from 2000 to 2016 when it was 93% negative.

 In practice, this then means that when the value of oil increases, USD/CAD falls.

 And when the value of oil goes falls, USD/CAD increases.

 Take a look a the chart below to see what it looks like on a chart side by side.